 Note that, in the above example, the hyperlink in cell B2 uses an absolute reference, while the hyperlink in cell B3 uses a relative reference.

 As the current spreadsheet is located in the directory C:\Invoices, the hyperlink functions in cells B2 and B3, create links to the files Invoice_B001.pdf and Invoice_B002.pdf, both of which are located in the directory C:\Invoices.

-Further details and examples of the Excel Hyperlink Function are provided on the Microsoft Office website.
+For further details and examples of the Excel Hyperlink Function, see the Microsoft Office website.